HarmonizedMRI/B0shimming/README.md

 in order to use this toolbox, but may be helpful for troubleshooting or for those who wish to modify or contribute to this repository.

-The code in this repository is based on the model
+The code in this repository is based on the following model:
 ```
 f(s) = H*A*s + f0
 f:  [N]          fieldmap (Hz), where N = number of voxels